Reject Someone Without Hurting Them

 - 4.1 How do you reject someone without hurting their feelings?

-- 4.7 I have 2 friends both are close equally but now have to remove them?
+- 4.5 I have 2 friends both are close equally but now I have to unfriend them?

 - 5 Comments